Young Dezzie - Just Another Day

 "This is home," I thought.
 "This is the life I want."
-I knew deep down then, that I was leaving a part of myself behind.
+I knew deep down then, that I was leaving an important part of myself behind.

 I got back in the truck, and with the windows down, and the warm wind in my face, continued on my way without a care, watching through the windshield as the full moon emerged from behind the dark clouds.

 I felt no remorse.
 There was no worry, no pain of any kind.
 Life was mine.
 The world was mine.
 I had strength, wholeness.
 I was alone, and that was fine with me.
 I didn't need anybody.